 But I am inclined to believe that the father had inherited those properties, as otherwise the second son couldn’t have been emboldened to ask his father to divide the property into portions that fell unto him, nor would the father have been duty bound to divide the property into two portions.
 Alternatively, though it was not the second son’s ‘right’ to receive half, the father wanted to sever his properties into two so that he could secure for his first son the father’s half of the one third share and not be molested by the second son in future, on some venial pretext if the second son were to return for more.

 This parable is an amazingly apt parable in the context.
-The second son asked for what fell for him, which means, his father could rightfully divide his inheritance from his forebears into three and keep one share for himself and the other two to be given, one each to the two sons.
+The second son asked for what fell for him, which means, his father could rightfully have divided his inheritance from his forebears into three and keep one share for himself and the other two to be given, one each to the two sons.
 But the Wise & Compassionate father divided his ‘living’ into two parts, and gave the second son half of all that the father had.
 What the father did was a SEVERANCE OF NOT ONLY THE INHERITED PROPERTY BUT ALSO THE SELF GAINED PROPERTY AND DIVIDED HIS LIVING EQUALLY AMONG HIS SONS.
 The father left nothing for himself, either he trusted God like Abraham and/or had faith in the righteousness of his first son.
 Either way, he was right by hindsight.

 The scripture says that the second son wasted his goods in riotous living, though his resenting elder brother, upon the return of the younger brother says that the younger brother “hath devoured thy living with harlots”!
 In any case, the resultant Fact was that the second son’s share and half of the father’s one third share were irretrievably lost.